Unprocessed Grief, Are you stuck in it?

 Become a survivor!

 Fortunately I have survived and have a purpose in my life.
-I didn’t let grief win.
-I have learned to live and love life after loss.
+My career as a computer systems analyst no longer suited me.
 Thus the reason I took a 180-degree turn and transformed my life.
-My career as a computer systems analyst no longer suited me.
-It was necessary for me to bring a message of hope to others like myself, thus the reason I write books and coach.
+I now bring a message of hope to others like myself, thus the reason I write books and am a grief coach.

 Other types of unprocessed grief!